dainst/chronontology-backend/docs/dataset-management.md

 }
 ```

-and the user has no permissions for ds1, gives a result set only containing the
+and the user has no ***reader*** level permissions for "ds1",
-second hit.
+gives a result set only containing the second hit.